Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Introduction

-One of the limits of these methods is that the analysis and results obtained depend largely on the database annotator, so there could be inconsistencies between different annotators when analyzing the same piece.
-These methods are limited to the quality of the labels given by the annotators so they cannot outperform them.
+One of the limitations of these methods is that the analysis and results obtained depend largely on the database annotator since there can be inconsistencies between different annotators when analyzing the same piece.
+Therefore, these methods are limited to the quality of the labels given by the annotators and they cannot outperform them.

-The paper is structured as follows: Section 2 presents an overview of the related work and previous studies in which this work is based on.
+This paper deals with the issue of structure detection in music pieces.
+In particular, we study the comparison of different methods of boundary detection between the musical sections by means of Convolutional Neural Networks.
+The paper is structured as follows: Section \ref{sec:related_work} presents an overview of the related work and previous studies in which this work is based on.
 The Self-Similarity Matrices and the used datasets are also presented.
-In Section 3, the pre-processing method of the matrices which will be the inputs to the NN is explained.
-Section 4 introduces the database used for training, validating and testing, and the labelling process.
-Section 5 shows the NN structure and the thresholding and peak-picking strategies and section 6 describes the metrics used to test the model and exposes the results of the experiments and their comparison with previous studies.
-Finally, section 7 presents the conclusions and a proposal for future lines of work.
+In Section \ref{sec:method}, the pre-processing method of the matrices that will be used as inputs of the neural network (NN) is explained.
+Section \ref{sec:dataset} introduces the database used for training, validating and testing, and the labelling process.
+Section \ref{sec:model} shows the NN structure and the thresholding and peak-picking strategies and section \ref{sec:results} describes the metrics used to test the model and exposes the results of the experiments and their comparison with previous studies.
+Finally, section \ref{sec:discussion} presents the discussion and section \ref{sec:conclusions} discusses proposals for future lines of work.
+All code used in this paper, including the pre-trained models of every case of study in this work, is made publicly available \footnote{\url{https://github.com/carlosholivan/MusicBoundariesCNN}} and further results are shown in the website \footnote{\url{https://carlosholivan.github.io/publications/2021-boundaries/2021-boundaries.html}}.